Special Considerations in People With HIV

 It is currently unknown whether people with HIV have a higher incidence of SARS-CoV-2 infection or a higher rate of progression to symptomatic disease than the general population.
 Approximately 50% of persons with HIV in the United States are aged >50 years, and many have comorbidities that are associated with more severe illness with COVID-19, including hypertension, diabetes mellitus, cardiovascular disease, tobacco use disorder, chronic lung disease, chronic liver disease, and cancer.24

 There are a number of case reports and case series that describe the clinical presentation of COVID-19 in persons with HIV.3-10,25,26 These studies indicate that the clinical presentation of COVID-19 is similar in persons with and without HIV.
 Most of the published reports describe populations in which most of the individuals with HIV are on ART and have achieved virologic suppression.
 Consequently, the current understanding of the impact of COVID-19 in persons with advanced HIV who have low CD4 counts or persistent HIV viremia is limited.

 Recommendations for the triage and management of COVID-19 in people with HIV are the same as those for the general population (AIII).

 People with HIV should be offered the opportunity to participate in clinical trials of vaccines and potential treatments for COVID-19.
-A variety of immunomodulatory therapies are prescribed empirically or administered as part of a clinical trial to treat severe COVID-19 disease.
+A variety of immunomodulatory therapies are prescribed empirically or administered as part of a clinical trial to treat severe COVID-19.
 Data about whether these medications are safe to use in patients with HIV are lacking.
-If a medication is proven to reduce the mortality of patients with COVID-19 in the general population, it should also be used to treat COVID-19 in patients with HIV, unless data indicate that the medication is not safe or effective in this population.
+If a medication has been shown to reduce the mortality of patients with COVID-19 in the general population, it should also be used to treat COVID-19 in patients with HIV, unless data indicate that the medication is not safe or effective in this population.